 Inigo Jones (1573 - 1652).

-Soane Museum, Lincoln's Inn Fields, London.
+At The Soane Museum, Lincoln's Inn Fields, London.

 Date of acquisition unknown.

-This bust appears to be a unique version of the Scheemakers bust recently sold by Sotheby's London
+It is close to the monogrammed Scheemakers marble bust recently sold by Sotheby's London

 These two busts are obviously related but the similarities beg the question - which came first?

-It is possible that the Soane bust is a reworked copy or cast taken from a version of the Scheemakers bust perhaps by John Cheere but equally it is possible that Scheemakers copied an earlier version.
+It is possible that the Soane bust is a reworked copy or cast taken from a version of the Scheemakers bust perhaps by John Cheere, but equally it is possible that Scheemakers copied an earlier version.

 Special note should be taken of the very unusual socle on the Soane plaster.

-so far I have only located two other busts with this socle with the "green man" on the front.
+So far I have only located two other busts with this socle with the "green man" on the front.

 It appears on a bust of Dryden on the Monument to him at Titchmarsh Parish Church, Northamptonshire.

-Painted wooden Monument to the poet John Dryden
+Painted wooden?
+Monument to the poet John Dryden.

-Put up in 1722
+Put up in 1722.

 __________________